Stuff I Wish You’d Quit Saying: You’re SOOO Religious

 So call me Justin’s wife, or Maggie, John, Luke, Sophie, Sam, Charlie, and whoever else’ mommy.
 Call me Don and Glenna’s daughter, or Stacey, Dean, Michael, and Kelly’s sister.
 I’ll answer to Aunt, friend, and sometimes enemy, for these are connections I have via relationship.

-Call me Believer.
+You can call me Believer.

-Call me His girl.
+God ahead and call me His girl.

 Call me crazy in love with Jesus.